PartialLight/BallisticNG-VanillaPlus-HUD/README.md

 7. Alternative Readouts: Ship speed can be displayed in terms of Kilometres/Miles Per Hour, in terms of Engine Force units, or in terms of Unity world units travelled per second.
 Ship Energy can be displayed to 5 digits of decimal precision.
 Can be configured to show fewer/zero decimal places.
 8. Damage Flasher: A small red dot that flashes whenever you are slowed down by or take damage from any source (except afterburner usage\).
 9. Relative Time Readout: Your time behind first place, or your time ahead of second place if you're in first place.
 Updates continuously as you pass over individual track sections.
 Changes colour to blue when out of tremor range of second place.
-10. Recharge Sum: The amount of energy recharged while in the pitlane, which changes into an estimation of the total energy that could potentially have been restored after the player ship's shield integrity reaches 100.
+10. Recharge Sum: The amount of energy recharged while in the pitlane (or from absorbing a pickup\), which changes into an estimation of the total energy that could potentially have been restored after the player ship's shield integrity reaches 100.
 Inspired by a similar feature in Streamliner.
 11. Last Attacker Display: The name of the player or AI-controlled ship that last hit you with a weapon.
 12. Hyperthrust Bar: Bar that fills up and decays based on afterburner usage, with accompanying Hyperthrust Force readout (readout text can be disabled\).
 Displayed next to rear view mirror by default, can be lowered to be displayed below the Relative Time Readout, or centered to be displayed above it.
 13. Speed Pad Counter: Keeps track of how many speed pads have been hit, with accompanying speed pad acceleration boost readout (+4/+8/+12 in terms of Engine Force units for 2159, readout text can be disabled\).
 While functional in 2280, information conveyed is less inherently useful due to the changes 2280 makes to speed pad function.
 Displayed next to rear view mirror by default, can be lowered to be displayed below the Relative Time Readout, or centered to be displayed above it.